mmaged30/Techneya_Assessment/README.md

 - **Test data lives in binary files.** `.xlsx` does not diff in git, so a data change cannot be reviewed in a pull request and a merge conflict means picking one file wholesale.
 CSV would avoid this at the cost of Excel's multi-sheet workbooks; the trade was made deliberately.

-## Optional improvements

-- A CI workflow: the API suite on every push, an emulator job on manual dispatch.
-- An iOS screens package, once a macOS machine is available.
-- More reading-list behaviour: renaming a list, moving an article between lists, offline availability — all reachable from the screen objects that already exist.
-- A smoke subset for CI (`-Dgroups=smoke` already selects the end-to-end mobile test).